-In case your employer doesn’t give such benefits then going for IRA and Roth IRA is a right option for long term retirement investment.
+In case your employer doesn’t give such benefits then going for IRA and Roth IRA is the right option for long-term retirement investment.

-There are other investment options also available like mutual funds, insurances, and rental properties.
+There are other investment options also available like mutual funds, insurance, and rental properties.
 But remember investing is the key to a better financial future.
-It is like a tree you plant today and start getting the juicy fruits after a couple of years.
+It is like a tree you plant today and start getting juicy fruits after a couple of years.

 But keep in mind that whatever investment opportunity you avail first read out their policy and guidelines.
 And get enough knowledge about that so you can avoid the maximum risk exposure.

-Automatic renewal subscriptions to online or offline memberships is a waste of money.
+Automatic renewal subscriptions to online or offline memberships are a waste of money.

 Why?
 Because whether you use them or not they automatically cut out money from your bank account or credit card.
 This will not only incur your interest and fees but you don’t get any advantage.

 So don’t ignore them for just being a $5 or $10 subscription.
-This becomes a lot of money if you multiply that with a 6 or 12 months longer period of time.
+This becomes a lot of money if you multiply that with a 6 or 12 months longer period.